cosmos/cosmos-sdk/examples/simpleGov/README.md

 3. Run the transaction in the module.
 Modify the state if the transaction is valid.
 4. Return new state or error message

 Steps 1, 2 and 4 are handled by the root application.
 Step 3 is handled by the appropriate module.

 ### SDK Components

 With this in mind, let us go through the important directories of the SDK:

 - `baseapp`: This defines the template for a basic application.
 Basically it implements the ABCI protocol so that your Cosmos-SDK application can communicate with the underlying Tendermint node.
-- `client`: Command-Line to interface with the application
+- `client`: Command-Line Interface to interact with the application
-- `server`: Rest server to communicate with the node
+- `server`: REST server to communicate with the node
 - `examples`: Contains example on how to build a working application based on `baseapp` and modules
 - `store`: Contains code for the multistore.
 The multistore is basically your state.
 Each module can create any number of KVStores from the multistore.
 Be careful to properly handle access rights to each store with appropriate `keepers`.
 - `types`: Common types required in any SDK-based application.